makkira/random-users/README.md

 ├── relay/ # Environment & network setup
 └── styles/ # Global & module CSS

+## Future Additions

+- Create tests for each component
+- Make data into "cards" where users can choose whether or not they want visualizations
+- Allow additional filtering
+- Allow users to add/remove what data they want seen with "checkbox" like system

 ## Issues

 - `https://nextjs-randomuser-graphql.vercel.app/api/graphql` is down, spent time trying to find a way around. // Using provided fix.